 Languages: English, German

-Josef Janning joined the European Council on Foreign Relations in April 2014 as Senior Policy Fellow in the Berlin Office.
-2013/2014 he was a Mercator Fellow at the German Council on Foreign Relations.
+Janning joined the European Council on Foreign Relations in April 2014 as senior policy fellow in the Berlin office.
+From 2013 to 2014 he was a Mercator Fellow at the German Council on Foreign Relations.
 Prior to that he served as Director of Studies at the European Policy Centre (EPC) in Brussels.
-Between 2001 and 2010 Josef has lead the international policy work as Senior Director of the Bertelsmann Foundation, a major private German foundation.
+Between 2001 and 2010, Janning led the international policy work as Senior Director of the Bertelsmann Foundation, a major private German foundation.
 Earlier positions in his career include Deputy Director of the Center for Applied Policy Research (CAP) at Munich University from 1995-2007.
-Previously, he has held teaching positions at the University of Mainz, the Hebrew University of Jerusalem, and as Guest Professor at Renmin University of Beijing.
-He has worked with leading think tanks in Europe, the US and Asia, and engaged in and lead various international study groups, high-level groups and commissions on European affairs, global governance, transformation to democracy, security and defence policy and transatlantic relations.
+Previously, he has held teaching positions at the University of Mainz, the Hebrew University of Jerusalem, and a guest professorship at Renmin University of Beijing.
+He has worked with leading think tanks in Europe, the US and Asia, and engaged in and led various international study groups, high-level groups and commissions.

-Josef has published widely on European Affairs, International Relations, EU foreign and security policy, German foreign and European policy as well as global affairs.
-On these issues he also is a frequent commentator with German and international media.
+Janning has published widely on European affairs, International Relations, EU foreign and security policy, German foreign and Europe policy as well as global affairs.
+On these issues he is also a frequent commentator with German and international media.

 A high-resolution picture is available here (Copyright: ECFR).